Blaizzy/mlx-embeddings/docs/Acceptable-Formulae.md

 We now accept versioned formulae as long as they [meet the requirements](Versions.md).

+### Not a fork (usually)

+We will not add new formulae using forks unless at least one of the following is true:

+* the fork has been designated the official successor in the original source repository (e.g. in the README) or in a publicly verifiable way by the original author (e.g. in an an issue or pull request comment)
+* the fork has been used as the replacement by at least two other major distributions (e.g. Debian, Fedora, Arch, Gentoo, not smaller Linux distributions that are not widely used)

+The fork must still meet all the other acceptable formulae requirements (including those of e.g. popularity and self-submission).

+An alternative to the fork replacing the original formula is a new formula.
+For example, if `MikeMcQuaid` forked `curl` and it was very popular: a `curl-mikemcquaid` formula might make sense.

 ### We don’t like tools that upgrade themselves

 Software that can upgrade itself does not integrate well with Homebrew formulae's own upgrade functionality.
 The self-update functionality should be disabled (while minimising complication to the formula).
 It's fine (and well-supported) for Casks.